Concepts

 Usually, you pass the base URL as the same field inside the SDK constructor.
 In some cases, you can set the environment variable BASE_URL

 , and it will work.
-If you want to use the OpenAI SDK, then follow the and take a closer look at how to use it with the AI/ML API.
+If you want to use the OpenAI SDK, then follow the setting up article and take a closer look at how to use it with the AI/ML API.

 Base64 is a way to encode binary data, such as files or images, into text format, making it safe to include in places like URLs or JSON requests.